 An ineligibility notification must include the reason for the determination, rights and responsibilities, and Client Assistance Program (CAP) information.
-A customer should be referred to the local Department of Labor to address the customer's training or employment needs or to the Extended Employment Services Program (Work Services / Sheltered Workshops) if the ineligibility is "Too Severely Disabled."
+A customer should be referred to the local Department of Labor to address the customer's training or

 Ineligibility decisions based upon the severity of disability must outline clear and convincing evidence and require a period of trial work experiences or extended evaluation prior to closure.
 (See Closure, Section 13)